isomerpages/nlb-eyeonasia/pages/events.md

 If you missed out on our past events, find out more about them here.
 Most sessions are recorded and included here for your convenience.

-You can also watch them on our Eye on Asia playlist at the [National Library's YouTube Channel](https://www.youtube.com/playlist?list=PL8iW4pSvDCw6ym3goCZ0XPr7Pg2P_XEEK).
+You can also watch them from our Eye on Asia folder at the [National Library's Video Learning Portal](https://nlb.ap.panopto.com/Panopto/Pages/Sessions/List.aspx#folderID=%2284661ec0-afab-4a1f-b854-adf2008a85ef%22&view=2).

 <div>
 	<div class="row is-multiline">